jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 ## Brussels

-Brussels was probably the place that exceeded my expectations the most.
+Brussels was the city that exceeded my expectations the most.
 I can't put my finger on it, but I really loved the vibe of the city.
 The architecture was modern in places, and historic in others, and every part of the public transit that I saw ran very smoothly.

 ***